bergmanlab/TELR/docs/01_Installation.md

 # Installation
-## Use Conda to install software dependencies
-TELR is written in python3 and is designed to run on linux operating system.
-Installation of software dependencies for TELR is automated by Conda, thus a working installation of Conda is required to install TELR.
-Conda can be installed via the Miniconda installer.
+## Install and configure conda package manager
-### Install Miniconda
+### Install Miniconda (optional)
-To install TELR software dependencies, the recommended way is using conda.
-If your system doesn't have conda installed, you could use following steps to install Miniconda (Python 3.X).
+We recommend using conda to install TELR and its software dependencies.
+If your system doesn't have conda installed, please use the following steps to install Miniconda (Python 3.X).
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O $HOME//miniconda.sh
 bash ~/miniconda.sh -b -p $HOME/miniconda # silent mode